linkerd/website/linkerd.io/content/2.11/features/multicluster.md

 facilitate service discovery without being tied to Kubernetes' native implementation.
 This allows clients to either implement their own load balancing or to address a pod directly through its DNS name.
-In certain situations, it is desireable to preserve some of this functionality, especially when working with Kubernetes objects that require it, such as [StatefulSet][stateful-set].
+In certain situations, it is desirable to preserve some of this functionality, especially when working with Kubernetes objects that require it, such as [StatefulSet][stateful-set].